What is advent and why do we celebrate it as part of the church year? What does the word Advent mean?

 4. Use an Advent Calendar

-An advent calendar can be a little chocolate to open each day, a small gift, or a symbol like a present to put on a tree or another piece of the nativity to put on the set.
-There are all types of advent calendars now, even this Lego advent calendar
+An advent calendar can be a little chocolate to open each day, a small gift, a symbol like a present on a tree or another piece of the nativity to put on the set.
+There are all types of advent calendars now, even this Lego advent calendar my kids have had their eye on.
+(If your kids love legos, check out this Lego sermon.)

-If you are looking for a Christian alternative to Elf on the Shelf (although we do Elf on the Shelf and have a lot of fun with it — and that’s okay, too), check out this Star From Afar
+If you are looking for a Christian alternative to Elf on the Shelf (although we do Elf on the Shelf and have a lot of fun with it — and that’s okay, too), check out this Star From Afar.

 How does your family make Advent meaningful?
 Share about it in the comments below.